 Try building encounters with at least 3 Levels of Why: why are they there?
 Because A. Why A?
 Because B. Why B?
 Because C.

 You don't need more than 4 significant locations in order to have a successful short adventure arc.

 DM Screens aren't just for making your rolls in private.
 There are lots of good DM screens out there that you can either buy or print out.
 Check the DM Screens page and find a layout that works for you!
 For players, having a Cheat Sheet handy may prove useful at the table.

 Don't Write a Story in Advance.

 You're going to be building a story with your players, not dragging them along the plot of your fantasy novel.
-The biggest driver of plot is motivation.
-Everyone wants something, and they generally act towards that end.
+The biggest driver of plot action is motivation.
+Everyone wants something, and they generally act towards that goal.
 Good plots, and complex characters, stem from conflicts of motivation.
 When making characters in your world, give them at least one motivation, so that you can determine how they might act when presented with the situations that come up during your campaign.

 Explore everything this site has to offer.
 Advice for making encounters, tools for organizing your thoughts, lists of plot hooks to get a story started, generators for shops and maps, and tons (really, tons) more.
 Take a look at what's out there, and find some tools that you'll find useful.
 There is so much content out there to gain inspiration from - write down ideas as they come, and prepare bits of content for your world based off of them.